 Treat

-• Dawn dish soap: a small amount in water in a spray bottle works wonders on a lot of garden pests including ants and aphids.
-Less than half a teaspoon in a bottle of water is plenty.
+• Dawn dish soap: a small amount of dish soap in water can near-instantly kill garden pests including ants, earwigs, and aphids.
+Less than a quarter teaspoon in a 32oz spray bottle is plenty.

 • Horticultural sulfur: say, didn't I mention this for root rot too?!
 Sulfur can kill and help dissuade mealybug infestations, as well as spider mites.
 Sprinkle on the soil as a preventative, or mix in water to give your plants a spritz.